Home Apartments Transport The Area Athens Guide Parking Blog

 📍 Leof.
 Alexandras 10, Athens 106 82

 Five-star hotel across from the park.
 Panoramic 360° rooftop pool, café-bar, and three restaurants.
-Lovely for sunset cocktails or an Italian dinner at Gallo Nero.
+Nice for sunset cocktails or an Italian dinner at Gallo Nero.

-This is my real Athens routine, not the guidebook version, but the one my family and I actually live.
-If you make it to even five of these spots during your stay, you'll have seen a very real side of the Athens I know.
+This is the Athens I live in every day with my family.
+If you make it to even five of these places during your stay, you'll get a good feel for the side of Athens I know best.

 And don't forget: I'm here.
-If you need a suggestion, a reservation, or just a friendly chat about where to eat on a Friday night — message me through your booking platform.
-I usually reply within minutes.
+If you need a suggestion, help with a reservation, or just a friendly chat about where to go for dinner on a Friday night, message me through your booking platform.
+I usually reply quickly.

-Have a wonderful stay, and welcome to my neighborhood. 💛
+Have a lovely stay, and welcome to our neighborhood. 💛

 — Kathy